 Preparing Your Welder

-Before you even fire up the gun, inspect the cables and make sure there is a tight-fitting and a solid connection.
+Before you even fire up the gun, inspect the cables and make sure there is a tight-fitting and solid connection.
 The cables should be free of damage including fraying.

 The next step is to choose the electrode polarity.
 When you MIG weld, you must use reverse polarity or DC electrode positive.
 The machine’s polarity connections are often found inside the welding machine.